vishal767/exposure-ble/README.md

 As with the local store, this local server stores the data in JSON format, using the same `Persisted` property wrapper.

-## Ask Users to Share Positive COVID-19 Indicators
+## Ask Users to Share COVID-19 Indicators

-A user with a positive diagnosis for COVID-19 can upload privacy-protected details about the device's recent interactions to the central server as *diagnosis keys*.
 The sample app shows one strategy in which a recognized medical authority has tested the user and found positive COVID-19 indicators.
 The sample app provides a way for users to enter an authentication code.
 The app doesn't submit this data to an authentication service, so all codes automatically pass.

 When the user provides information about a positive test result, the app records the test result in the local store and asks the user to share it.
 To share the results, the app needs to get a list of diagnosis keys and send it to its server.
 To get the keys, it calls the singleton `ENManager` object's [`getDiagnosisKeys(completionHandler:)`][getDiagnosisKeysWithCompletionHandler] method, as shown in the code below.